-The energy optimization model introduced in \cite{done-fourth-wucheng-2-ok} targets sensor-enabled IoT environments, deriving energy consumption as the cost of energy-oriented paths.
-A QC-driven solution was proposed for optimizing the problem, emphasizing quantum representation, measurement, and rotation angle.
-However, a notable drawback of this approach was that minimizing the total energy cost across all relaying paths did not necessarily equate to prolonging the network lifetime.
-There were other works \cite{done-third-gaopeng-20-ok} based on quantum ant colony algorithms to solve routing problems.
-It utilized the metric, pheromone value inspired by ant colony algorithm, to measure a routing path.
-Due to dynamic network changes, it required a large computation time to track pheromone traits, especially in a large wireless sensor network.
+The energy optimization model introduced in \cite{done-fourth-wucheng-2-ok} targets sensor-enabled IoT environments.
+A QC-driven solution is proposed for optimizing the problem, emphasizing quantum representation, measurement, and rotation angle.
+However, a notable drawback of this approach is that minimizing the total energy cost across all relaying paths does not necessarily equate to prolonging the network lifetime.
+There are other works \cite{done-third-gaopeng-20-ok} based on quantum ant colony algorithms to solve routing problems.
+It utilizes the metric, pheromone value inspired by ant colony algorithm, to measure a routing path.
+Due to dynamic network changes, it requires a large computation time to track pheromone traits, especially in a large wireless sensor network.